bkil/gemiweb0/doc/js-choices.md

 * Verdict: recommended
 * Implementation complexity: low if granularity provided by event loop conditioning is sufficient, intermediate if termination at reductions or via a separate process model would be warranted, very high if resumption without POSIX job control signals also required

+### javascript: URI

+* Verdict: recommended
+* Reason: the simplest alternative for client side interaction
+* Incidence rate: very high
+* Use case: client side interactions, form processing, validation
+* Implementation complexity: trivial
+* Workaround: implement event handlers such as onclick and onsubmit or navigate to a URI pointing to (or submit a form targeting) an HTML containing JavaScript that dispatches upon loading, encode the link identifier and serialize the whole application state to the URI query or anchor
+* Standard: NS2

 ### Pure anonymous function expression